raspberrypilearning/raspberry-pi-command/en/step_2.md

 --- /task ---

 --- task ---
 This gives the full date, but you can just ask for the day of the week.
-Adding a '+' and then format options allows you to just get part of the date.
-Adding "%A" will give the full weekday name in your local language.
+Adding a `+` and then format options allows you to just get part of the date.
+Adding `%A` will give the full weekday name in your local language.

 ```bash
 date +%A